howardroark/pollinate/README.md

 schemas that enable easy to understand templates.
 Leveraging this way of looking at things is the core concept of Pollinate.

-This project is a continuation of the CLI tool for the project [StackStrap](https://github.com/stackstrap) which combines Salt with Vagrant to make DevOps easier.
+This project is an evolution of the CLI tool for the project [StackStrap](https://github.com/stackstrap) which combines Salt with Vagrant to make DevOps easier.
 Eventually Pollinate will phase the Python based CLI tool out so that StackStrap can focus on automation and the